gpowerone/sitepaigemcp/README.md

 Generate a complete web application from a natural language prompt:

 ```
-"Generate a modern e-commerce website for selling handmade jewelry with product catalog, shopping cart, and checkout"
+"Use sitepaige to generate a modern e-commerce website for selling handmade jewelry with product catalog, shopping cart, and checkout"
 ```

 The tool will: